gravitational/teleport/docs/4.3/config_reference.md

 ## teleport.yaml

 Teleport uses the YAML file format for configuration.
-A full configuration reference file is shown below, this provides comments and all avaible options for `teleport.yaml` By default, it is stored in `/etc/teleport.yaml`.
+A full configuration reference file is shown below, this provides comments and all available options for `teleport.yaml` By default, it is stored in `/etc/teleport.yaml`.